andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 **4. Booking & Reservation - User Context**

 Represented by the `user/` package.
-This is a "Web-Booking" context.
+This is a "Booking" context.

 * **Responsibility:** Handling Booking & user sessions and server-side UI rendering.
 * **Key Logic:** Managing the user Reservation and visual layout (`layout/`), UI components (`control/`), and web pages (`page/`).